moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

 This guide will provide a walkthrough on how to get a Docker container with MoveIt 2 dependencies set up quickly.
 It includes a script that will get you up and running in MoveIt quickly!
 This guide is intended for people who would like to have a separate environment for working with MoveIt up and running quickly \
 without having to do much configuring.
-In this guide, we will be setting up a ROS2 Rolling environment.
+In this guide, we will be setting up a ROS2 Humble environment.

 Learning Objectives
 -------------------